UKCloud/documentation/articles/vmware/vmw-how-interact-vcd-api-powershell.md

 ## Pre Work

 ### Useful Links
-You can find the sched reference for version 32.0 of the vCloud API here:
+You can find the schema reference for version 32.0 of the vCloud API here:

 https://code.vmware.com/apis/553/vcloud